-- Don’t give Personal Information or account numbers to anyone until you have confirmed the identity of the person asking for it.
+- Don’t give personal information or account numbers to anyone until you have confirmed the identity of the person asking for it.
 Ask how the information will be used and whether it will be shared with anyone.
 Ask if you have a choice about providing personally identifying information.
 If you can, keep it confidential.

 Learn more about communicating safely with ATB

 - Check your credit report frequently so you’re aware of any changes or unusual activity.
-Credit information can be obtained once a year at no charge from Equifax Canada by calling 1-800-465-7166 or from Trans Union of Canada by calling 1-800-663-9980.
+Credit information can be obtained once a year at no charge from Equifax Canada by calling 1-800-465-7166 or from Trans Union Canada by calling 1-800-663-9980.

 - Pay attention to your billing cycles.
 Follow up with creditors if your bills don’t arrive on time.
 A missing credit card bill could mean an identity thief has taken over your credit card account and changed your billing address to cover their tracks.